hoanguc3m/hoanguc3m.github.io/teaching.md

 This year, I’m preparing for my coming class in Statistics.
 Although all the material have been done but I still find challenging to fulfil my duty.

-* *Teaching Assistant*, Statistics Department, UC3M
+* *Teaching Assistant*, Department of Statistics, UC3M

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Course: **Statistics for Business and Administration II**, FICO, 2018 [Web content](https://aplicaciones.uc3m.es/cpa/generaFicha?est=201&asig=13749&idioma=2&anio=2018)